 Bias Based Discrimination

-St. Olaf College is committed to creating and maintaining an environment in which all members of the community (students, faculty, and staff) are respected and treated with dignity, free from bias and harassment.
+St. Olaf College is committed to creating and maintaining an environment in which all members of the community (students, faculty, and staff) are respected and treated with dignity, and are free from bias and harassment.
 We encourage victims of hate crimes, harassment, or bias to report the incident to the appropriate authorities or through the college’s Bias Incident Reporting Form.